Coronavirus (COVID-19) update

 - Are you between 16–24 years old with a learning disability and/or autism?

 - Do you want to complete a programme with real work experience leading to a paid job?

 - Do you have a EHCP (Educational Health Care plan)?

 Then a supported internship could be for you!

 What is a supported Internship?

 Supported Internships are for people aged 16 to 24 with learning difficulties and or autism who need extra help to get a job.
 They are a study programme where you do most of your learning at work and some in the classroom.
-All classroom session will be on site at the host business placement.
+All classroom sessions will be on site at the host business placement.

 You can find out about supported internships from:

 - Job Centre Plus